Meditations on a performance in clay by Cybele Rowe and Lauren Ari

 Circumnavigating its concave exterior or squatting in its embrace, you could see a red dragon, a female figure growing from yellow coral, a gnome pouring a jug of water over a balcony, a bloody ghoul, a colony of barnacles, a waiter bringing a head on a tray, a cluster of pink faces on a blue man’s torso, and countless more visual poems and paragraphs.

-The chaotic and fascinating fresco captured the essence of the eternal cycle of birth, differentiation, suffering, death and rebirth—in short, samsara.
-Yet as varied as the details were, all came together in the single, curved wall.
-Reminiscent of both cave and womb, it described approximately three quarters of a circle and measured about 3m in circumference, 2.5m in height at its apex, and 900 kg in weight.
+The chaotic and fascinating fresco captured the essence of the eternal cycle of birth, differentiation, suffering, death, and rebirth—in short, samsara.
+As varied as the details were, all came together in the single, curved wall.
+Reminiscent of both cave and womb, it described approximately three-quarters of a circle and measured about 3m in circumference, 2.5m in height at its apex, and 900 kg in weight.

 4. There is no reason to believe that “Natural Great Piece” has a quintessential appearance.
 Rowe notes, for example, that the moisture in the air at Fort Mason, which sits on a pier above San Francisco Bay, forced her to build a stockier wall.
 One wing of the sculpture even threatened to collapse on Saturday, calling for quick reinforcement.
 In a drier clime, the taller shape could easily emerge given Rowe’s gift for stretching the proportions of clay.

 For another example, because the venue was a ceramic conference, many participants were artists themselves.
 Rowe and Ari conceive of this work having an expression in a space where most passersby would not have artistic training.
 It would yield something quite different and perhaps more compelling to Ari, who says, “The point is that art is for everyone.
 Everyone gets to express.
 For me, it’s very powerful to invite people to art-making in a way that makes them say yes to the process.”